mbeckdev/little-shop/README.md

 `function Button({ buttonType, text, onTheClick, isLink = false }) {`

-I made isLink false by default so I didn't have to mess with the other times I called Button on actual buttons
+I made isLink false by default so I didn't have to mess with the other times I called Button on actual buttons.

 ## Design Descisions